julioespin/julioespin.github.io/Healthcare_Analysis.md

 The results show that the average number of procedures range from 41.82 - 44.46, there is an unknown race, and there does not appear to be a gap between the number of procedures between each race.

 ### Is there any correlation between the number of days stayed in the hospital to the number of lab procedures ordered?

-I first designated a range of values that would be assigned to a patient based on the number of procedures that they had.
-Lab procedures ranging from:
+To answer the next question, I first designated a range of values that would be assigned to a patient based on the number of procedures that they had.
+Lab procedures ranged from:

  - 0-24 as Few
  - 25-54 as Average